-In her recent blog post (linked above), Ilana Donna Arazie repeated the following folk wisdom:
+In a recent blog post, Ilana Donna Arazie repeated the following folk wisdom:

 I have to admit, I'm very skeptical of many common feel-good aphorisms, and this one is at the top of my list.

-Before we start, I want to make clear that this post is in now way a criticism of Ms. Arazie, who regularly offers a unique and fascinating perspective in her blog.
-But her post gave me a great opportunity to discuss some problems I have with the idea that you have to love yourself before you can love somebody else, which also builds on my own recent post on feelings of inadequacy and relationships.
+Before we start, I want to make clear that this post is in no way a criticism of Ms. Arazie, who regularly offers a unique and fascinating perspective.
+But her post gave me a great opportunity to discuss some problems I have with the idea that you have to love yourself before you can love somebody else, which also builds on my own recent post on feelings of inadequacy and relationships .

 Please understand, I am not arguing against self-love (even though I have chosen not to practice it myself).
 But I do believe that loving yourself is very different—essentially, practically, and ethically—from loving others, and that neither is necessary for the other (though they can support each other to some extent, especially the other way around as described above).
 For most people, the ideal situation is to have both, but I can't see any reason that you have to love yourself before you can love others (or why loving yourself helps you love others).